gerhard/io/2019/content/slides/observe-understand-rabbitmq/index.md

 **What happens next?**

 {{< speaker_note >}}

+* What was the problem?
+Why have we invested so much time into observability?
+* Until now, the Management plugin was the de facto tool to monitor your RabbitMQ

+* **Unfortunately, in a failing or very busy cluster, Management UI is usually one of the first things to fail**

 {{< /speaker_note >}}

 ---

-{{< slide background-video="/img/observable-systems/rabbitmq-management-unresponsive-43.mp4" background-video-loop="true" background-size="cover" >}}
+{{< slide background-video="/img/observable-systems/rabbitmq-management-unresponsive-43.mp4" background-size="cover" >}}
 <span class="menu-title">Management not loading</span>

 {{< speaker_note >}}

-* Let's start with the good old Management UI.
-It serves the purpose until you actually need it
-* in a failing or very busy cluster, Management UI is usually one of the first things to fail
+* Here's the Management UI of a busy RabbitMQ cluster
+* It takes a minute to load the page!
-* Also, if you restart a node, you no longer have the metrics history.
+* Metrics are not available if you restart a node
 * If you restart all nodes to resolve an issue, you probably can't do post-mortem anymore
+* **External monitoring tool probably relies on the Management plugin API to collect the metrics as well**

 {{< /speaker_note >}}